Fort Lauderdale publisher elected chair of National Newspaper Publishers Association

-Bobby Henry, the publisher of the Westside Gazette in Fort Lauderdale, Fla., won the election as chair of the National Newspaper Publishers Association (NNPA) during the organization’s 2023 convention in Nashville, Tenn.
+Bobby Henry, publisher of the Westside Gazette in Fort Lauderdale, won the election as chair of the National Newspaper Publishers Association (NNPA) during the organization’s 2023 convention last week in Nashville, Tennessee.

 The NNPA is the trade association of more than 200 African American-owned newspapers and media companies in the United States.

-Fran Farrer, the publisher of The County News in Charlotte, N.C., was elected Secretary, and Cheryl Smith, publisher of The Texas Metro News and CEO of IMessenger Media, will serve as Treasurer.
+Fran Farrer, publisher of The County News in Charlotte, North Carolina, was elected secretary, and Cheryl Smith, publisher of The Texas Metro News and CEO of IMessenger Media, will serve as treasurer.

 Henry, whose Westside Gazette has been published continuously since 1971 when his father, Levi, started the newspaper, takes over for Houston Forward Times Publisher Karen Carter Richards who served as chair for the past four years.

-Richards will join Brenda Andrews of The New Journal & Guide in Norfolk, Va., Rod Doss of the New Pittsburgh Courier, Carl Anderson of The New Tri-State Defender in Memphis, and Sonny Messiah-Jiles of the Defender Network in Houston, as members of the NNPA Association Board.
+Richards will join Brenda Andrews of The New Journal & Guide in Norfolk, Va., Kenneth Miller of Inglewood Today in Calif., Rod Doss of the New Pittsburgh Courier, Carl Anderson of The New Tri-State Defender in Memphis, and Sonny Messiah-Jiles of the Defender Network in Houston, as members of the NNPA Fund Board, the nonprofit division of the NNPA.

 Levi Henry was in attendance at the NNPA’s Legacy Awards Gala when Bobby Henry was announced as the new chair, bringing the elder to tears.